IFI Design Distinction Awards (IFI DDA)

 5. Learning – including schools, colleges, universities, learning and educational facilities

-Eligible projects must have reached practical completion within the last three years.
-For 2019 entries this mean projects completed no earlier than 1 January 2016 *Exception applies only to Student entrants – see below for details
+Eligible projects must have reached practical completion within the last three years. *Exception applies only to Student entrants – see below for details

 IFI DDAs are open to Interior Architects/Designers globally, and IFI Membership or affiliation with an IFI Member is not a requirement to enter.